jostylr/mathpebbles/src/templates.md

 [video]()

 This takes in a video url followed by a space followed by a title.
 The display is the title followed by a caret thing.
+It gets presented in the rendered markdown as a link, so we grab the info we want from that.
+It is also possible that we just stuck the reference for the video which is on vimeo, so that is what we assume in the else.
+We encapsulate it in an iframe and let the size happen in css.